Mohommed Ali Shah: Film career

-Shah has acted in the films Sriram Raghavan's Agent Vinod, Vishal Bhardwaj's Haider and Tigmanshu Dhulia's Yaara.
+Shah has acted in Sriram Raghavan's Agent Vinod, Vishal Bhardwaj's Haider and Tigmanshu Dhulia's Yaara.
 He acted in a film based on the life of Majaz Lucknawi and played a character on the Doordarshan National television series, Dil Aashna Hai.
-He has featured in an advertisement.
-He won the " Best Actor" award for an English film at the 4th Delhi International Film Festival.
+He has featured in an advertisement and won the "Best Actor" award for an English film at the 4th Delhi International Film Festival.